 We decided to raise pastured chickens to fill a need for Northwest Georgia and the metro Atlanta area…provide people the opportunity to get clean, healthy, natural chicken direct from the farm.
 We decided to be intentional about the process too, it had to be Georgia Grown from start to finish.
-We buy chicks hatched in South Georgia, non-GMO feed milled in North Georgia, and we use a USDA certified inspected processor east of Atlanta.
+We buy chicks hatched in South Georgia, locally milled feed, and we use a USDA certified inspected processor east of Atlanta.
 I think we can safely call this is truly Georgia Grown.

 The USDA defines free range chicken as birds which have “access to the outdoors”, with no specific parameters on what “access” means for the birds.
 Some places have merely a porthole for the chickens to stick their head out, while others have sterile concrete runs barely large enough for the birds to stretch their wings.
 To receive the Certified Humane Raised and Handled distinction the birds must have 2 sq. ft. of access to the outdoors.
 Our pasture raised chickens have 3 sq. ft. per chicken in the tractor and are moved to fresh grass every day.
 If you consider the fact the birds are in the tractors for 21 days, they have access to 63 sq. ft. of fresh grass per chicken during their life.